Do organic tampons expire?

 Do organic tampons biodegrade?

 Natracare tampons are designed to biodegrade and are compostable.
 This is because they are made from 100% organic cotton, and do not contain plastic.
-Find out more about composting your period products here.
+Find out more about composting menstrual products here.

 What are organic tampons made of?